Stellar hardening of massive black hole binaries: the impact of the host rotation: Simulations setup

 with total mass of stars $M_{\rm tot}$, inner density slope $\gamma=1$ and scale radius $r_0$.
 We set our model units (MU) such that $M_{\rm tot}=G=r_0=1$, with $G$ gravitational constant.

 The stellar velocities are initialized at equilibrium in the potential well generated by the stellar distribution itself and by a primary massive black hole (MBH) of $M_{\bullet}=0.005 \, M_{\rm tot}$, at rest in the origin of the system.

-We introduce rotation in our model by flipping the $z-$component of the angular momentum ($L_z$) of particles with initially negative $L_z$, for the co-rotating cases, and flipping those with positive initial $L_z$, for the counter-rotating case.
+We introduced rotation in our model following the same procedure adopted by \cite{Khan20}, i.e. by flipping the $z-$component of the angular momentum ($L_z$) of particles with initially negative $L_z$, for the co-rotating cases, and flipping those with positive initial $L_z$, for the counter-rotating case.
+In principle we could initialize a flattened system with a morphology directly linked to the degree of rotation by sampling a distribution function of the form $f(E,L_z)$, as done, e.g., in \cite{Wang2014}.
+We however decided to enforce the spherical symmetry of the stellar spatial distribution, to isolate the effect of rotation only, as clarified above.
 A secondary MBH is introduced in the system at an initial separation of $ r_0$ with initial tangential velocity equal to $70 \%$ the circular velocity at $r_0$ and with null radial velocity.
 In all simulations, the angular momentum of the MBH pair is initially perfectly aligned (or anti-aligned, for the counter-rotating case) with the system angular momentum.

 We performed a suite of direct summation N-body simulations varying the mass resolution (i.e. the total number of particles $N$) and the binary mass ratio $q\leq1$ ($q=1, 0.25$).
 The simulations initializing parameters are summarized in Tab.~\ref{tab:run_params}.
-The labels of the runs are assigned so that the trailing capital letter refers to whether the host galaxy rotation is prograde (`P') or retrograde (`R') with respect to the MBHB initial orbit; the subsequent number indicates the number of particles in the simulation (1 for $N=256$~k, 2 for $N=512$~k and 3 for $N=1$~M); finally, the letter `e' refers to equal mass MBHs ($q$ = 1) while ‘u’ indicates unequal mass MBHs ($q = 0.25$).
+The labels of the runs are assigned so that the trailing capital letter refers to whether the (spherical) host system rotation is prograde (`P') or retrograde (`R') with respect to the MBHB initial orbit; the subsequent number indicates the number of particles in the simulation (1 for $N=256$~k, 2 for $N=512$~k and 3 for $N=1$~M); finally, the letter `e' refers to equal mass MBHs ($q$ = 1) while ‘u’ indicates unequal mass MBHs ($q = 0.25$).
+Note that the parameters of run P3e and P3u are similar to the runs $P_{1.00}$ and $P_{0.25}$ in \cite{Khan20}.
+In particular, the aforementioned runs present the same total number of particles ($N=1$M) and the same MBH mass ratios ($q=1$ and $q=0.25$, respectively).
+However, it is important to remember that the main difference of our work with respect to \cite{Khan20} consists in the different geometry of the host system: while \cite{Khan20} study the evolution of a MBHB in a rotating flattened Dehnen profile (with $\gamma=1$ and with a minor to major axis ratio of $0.8$), we study how a MBHB evolve in a spherical rotating stellar system.
+This is because we are interested in investigating the effect of the pure net system rotation on the MBHB evolution and hardening, and the introduction of a flattening would entangle the interpretation of our results.